mindspore-ai/docs/tutorials/experts/source_en/debug/mindir.md

 ```

 The file `analyze_fail.dat` has the same information format with the file `.dat`.
 The only difference is `analyze_fail.dat` will locate the node which inferring failed.
 Searching the point by the text of `------------------------>`, we reach the last position of the `------------------------> 1` at line 30.
+This last arrow points to the node that derives the error, which is `%3 = FuncGraph::fg_18(%1, %1, %2)...`, which expresses the information of the node in IR.
+How to view the dat file has been described in the `Dat File Introduction` section earlier, and will not be repeated here.
 The node at line 31 to 32 have an error.
 Its IR expression is `%3 = FuncGraph::fg_18(%1, %1, %2) ...`.
 We can know the node have 3 parameters from `(%1, %1, %2)`.
-But actually the function only need 2.
-So the compiler will fail when evaluating the node.
-To solve th problem, we should decrease the parameter number.
+From the source parsing call stack, it can be known that the function is actually `self.func`, which is defined in the script as `def dunc(x, y):...`.
+In the function definition, only two parameters are needed, so there will be a deduction failure error here, and we need to modify the number of parameters passed in the script to solve the problem.